-Risk Ref Risk Title Cause & Effect Gross Risk Score Risk Control Net Risk Score Action Required To be imple mente d by STR 3 Need - Cllr Robert Turner (was STR05) Head of Service: Stephen Kelly Risk Owner: Sarah Stevens Last Updated: 20 Jul 2017 Cause (June 2007, was Lack of Land Supply) Failure to meet Housing needs identified in Local Plan, Local Economic requirements - lack of opportunity/economic performance, Delivery of housing falling below levels necessary to achieve: - a five-year supply of housing and the Local Plan target for housing 2011-2031 - City Deal 1,000 additional homes on rural exception sites, Economic uncertainty following Brexit and potential slow down in planning application submissions and house builders by developers, Potential delays to delivery arising from delays to infrastructure programmes, Recruitment and retention of appropriate staff to provide maintain consistency and continuity overseeing major, long term and complex schemes, Consequence leading to lack of up to date policy to support Housing Need, Lack of efficient planning process to deliver strategic sites: - failure in investment in infrastructure necessary to unlock development, - economic uncertainty, resulting in lack of housing provision to meet local need and potential impact on 5 year housing land supply.
+Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mente d by Need - Cllr Robert Turner (was STR05) Head of Service: Stephen Kelly Risk Owner: Stephen Kelly Last Updated: 25 Oct 2017 Cause (June 2007, was Lack of Land Supply) Failure to meet Housing needs identified in Local Plan, Local Economic requirements - lack of opportunity/economic performance, Delivery of housing falling below levels necessary to achieve: - a five-year supply of housing and the Local Plan target for housing 2011-2031 - City Deal 1,000 additional homes on rural exception sites, Economic uncertainty following Brexit and potential slow down in planning application submissions and house builders by developers, Potential delays to delivery arising from delays to infrastructure programmes, Recruitment and retention of appropriate staff to provide maintain consistency and continuity overseeing major, long term and complex schemes, Consequence leading to lack of up to date policy to support Housing Need, Lack of efficient planning process to deliver strategic sites: - failure in investment in infrastructure necessary to unlock development, - economic uncertainty, resulting in lack of housing provision to meet local need and potential impact on 5 year housing land supply.
 Potential adverse impact on quality of schemes and customer confidence.
-I = 4 L = 5 20 (20) Establishing a Housing Delivery Project to manage this situation with measures including: - Monthly monitoring of 5-year supply - Tracking of outline planning permissions through to implementation - reduced time limits on outline permissions from 3 to 2 years - requiring delivery programmes from developers.
-I = 2 L = 5 10 (10) Establishing a Housing Delivery Project to manage this situation with measures including: - Monthly monitoring of 5-year supply - Tracking of outline planning permissions through to implementation - reduced time limits on outline permissions from 3 to 2 years - requiring delivery programmes from developers Effective programme management and regular liaison with developers.
+Establishing a Housing Delivery Project to manage this situation with measures including: - Monthly monitoring of 5-year supply - Tracking of outline planning permissions through to implementation - reduced time limits on outline permissions from 3 to 2 years - requiring delivery programmes from developers.
+I = 2 L = 5 10 (10) Effective programme management and regular liaison with developers.
+Consider alternative delivery mechanisms e.g LDOs to encourage timely delivery.
 PPA to secure up to date programmes and sufficient resources and skill sets and tools e.g. design briefs.
+Housing Delivery Project includes the following measures: - Monthly monitoring of 5-year supply - Tracking of outline planning permissions through to implementation - reduced time limits on outline permissions from 3 to 2 years - requiring delivery programmes from developers An initial meeting to establish the project has taken place.
+Scope of the project is being determined and project PID is in progress.
 Monitoring of deliver against Housing Trajectory.
-Consider alternative delivery mechanisms e.g LDOs to encourage timely delivery.
-31 Aug 2017
+31 Dec 2017 31 Dec 2017 31 Dec 2017 31 Dec 2017 nousing trajectory.
+2017